natedillon/dotfiles/README.md

 ## Installation

-For a fresh installation of macOS, run the following commands (if you already have git installed you can skip this step).
+For a fresh installation of macOS, run the following commands (if you already have Git installed you can skip this step).

 ```
 sudo softwareupdate -i -a